OrianaVenture/VentureValheim/Progression/README.md

 * BlockAllGlobalKeys: Prevent/block public all keys from being added to the global list, set to false to use vanilla behavior
 * AllowedGlobalKeys: Allow only these keys being added to the global list when BlockAllGlobalKeys is true
 * BlockedGlobalKeys: Stop only these keys being added to the global list when BlockAllGlobalKeys is false
+* EnforcedGlobalKeys: Always add these keys to the global list on startup (regardless of other settings)
 * UsePrivateKeys: Use private player keys, rather than global keys for game key checking
 * BlockedPrivateKeys: Stop only these keys being added to the player's key list when UsePrivateKeys is true (use this or AllowedPrivateKeys)
 * AllowedPrivateKeys: Allow only these keys being added to the player's key list when UsePrivateKeys is true (use this or BlockedPrivateKeys, if the BlockedPrivateKeys has any values it will use that setting)
+* EnforcedPrivateKeys: Always add these keys to the player's private list on startup (regardless of other settings)
 * UnlockAllHaldorItems: If true bypasses the key check for haldor's items and unlocks everything
 * LockTaming: If true you can only tame certain creatures if you have the required key.
 * OverrideLockTamingDefaults: Define your own required keys to tame specific creatures or leave blank to use the defaults.
 Example: Boar, defeated_eikthyr, Wolf, defeated_dragon, Lox, defeated_goblinking